nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 5. Click the **Import** button on the row of the certificate.
 By default, the certificate is imported in the "Registered" state.

+#### 3.1.4 Ordering the Signing Certificate from the ACME server

+If an approved CA supports ACME, then an alternative to creating the CSR, sending it to be signed by the CA by some outside means and later importing it manually, is to order the certificate from the ACME server of the CA. In this case all these steps are done automatically.
+To do this:

+1. Start the same way as in Section [3.1.1](#331-registering-an-authentication-certificate)

+2. In step 4.ii.d choose a **Certification Service** that supports ACME.

+3. Some Certification Services require their ACME Server account to be bound an external account for added security.
+If that is the case, the chosen **Client** in step 4.ii.b needs to have external accounts credentials configured in `/etc/xroad/conf.d/acme.yml`.

+4. In step 4.iii make sure the **SAN** field has the correct DNS name.
+This is used by the ACME server to check that the member owns the domain the certificate is ordered for.

+5. Check the **Order certificate from ACME Server with the created CSR** checkbox.
+Now when the **Generate CSR** button is clicked, it will also be used to order certificate from the ACME Server.
+When the order is successful, then certificate is returned and imported to the new key automatically.

 ### 3.2 Configuring the Authentication Key and Certificate for the Security Server